 Reducing, reusing and redesigning is the answer.

 There are plenty of folk out there trying to do the right thing and actually making it worse.
 Take plastic cups on the beach as an example.
 There is already a recycling system in place for single use plastic cups, but no collection for industrial composting.
 Switching to compostable therefore isn’t going to help.
 In fact it makes it a whole lot worse and costs more money!
+For some great reuse tips and advice check out the podcast episode with Cat Fletcher, the Reuse Goddess.

 As an individual you can try to buy packaging free.
 I accept that it is not going to be easy all the time, the key is to not get disheartened.